 Bacteremia may be transient and cause no sequelae, or it may have metastatic or systemic consequences.
 Systemic consequences include

-Sepsis Sepsis is a clinical syndrome of life-threatening organ dysfunction caused by a dysregulated response to infection.
+Sepsis Sepsis and Septic Shock Sepsis is a clinical syndrome of life-threatening organ dysfunction caused by a dysregulated response to infection.
 In septic shock, there is critical reduction in tissue perfusion; acute failure... read more (previously referred to as systemic inflammatory response syndrome)

 Bacteremia has many possible causes, including

-Gram-negative bacteremia secondary to infection usually originates in the genitourinary or gastrointestinal tract or in the skin of patients with decubitus ulcers Pressure Ulcers Pressure ulcers are areas of necrosis and ulceration where soft tissues are compressed between bony prominences and external hard surfaces.
-They are caused by unrelieved mechanical pressure... read more .
+Gram-negative bacteremia secondary to infection usually originates in the genitourinary or gastrointestinal tract or in the skin of patients with decubitus ulcers Pressure Injuries Pressure injuries are areas of necrosis and often ulceration (also called pressure ulcers) where soft tissues are compressed between bony prominences and external hard surfaces.
+They are caused... read more .
 Chronically ill and immunocompromised patients have an increased risk of gram-negative bacteremia.
 They may also develop bacteremia with gram-positive cocci and anaerobes, and are at risk of fungemia.
 Staphylococcal bacteremia is common among injection drug users, patients with IV catheters, and patients with complicated skin and soft tissue infections.
 Bacteroides bacteremia may develop in patients with infections of the abdomen and the pelvis, particularly the female genital tract.
 If an infection in the abdomen causes bacteremia, the organism is most likely a gram-negative bacillus Introduction to Gram-Negative Bacilli Gram-negative bacilli are responsible for numerous diseases.
 Some are commensal organisms present among normal intestinal flora.
 These commensal organisms plus others from animal or environmental... read more .
 If an infection above the diaphragm causes bacteremia, the organism is most likely a gram-positive bacillus.

 Transient or sustained bacteremia can cause metastatic infection of the meninges or serous cavities, such as the pericardium or larger joints.
 Metastatic abscesses may occur almost anywhere.
 Multiple abscess formation is especially common with staphylococcal bacteremia.